HL7/fhir-bfdr/input/pagecontent/index.md

 * [The Specification](the_specification.html): A technical overview of implementing the specification
 * [Use Cases](use_cases.html): The use cases supported by this guide
 * Implementer Guidance: The [worksheet Questionnaire format](patient_worksheet_questionnaires.html), [IJE Mapping Natality](ije_mapping_natality.html), [IJE Mapping FetalDeath](ije_mapping_fetalDeath.html) and [Vital Records Forms Mapping](vital_records_form_mapping.html)
-* [Terminology](terminology.html): A listing of the value sets used in this guide
 * [Downloads](downloads.html): Links to downloadable artifacts
 * [Change Log](change_log.html): Details of changes made in each version of this IG
 * [Artifact Index](artifacts.html): A list of the FHIR artifacts (profiles, examples, and value sets) defined as part of this guide
 * Appendices: Examples of live birth and fetal death reports and worksheets

 ### Other Information

-This is an update (STU 1.1) of the first FHIR BFDR standard.

 This guide is compliant with FHIR Release 4.